 Key REI Relationship #2 – Tenants

 If you have a tenant who takes care of your rental property as if it was their own, that can be an investor’s dream.
 On the other hand, if a tenant doesn’t take pride in their place of residence, the amount of destruction they can cause can really be shocking.
 With this relationship, you need a thorough screening process so you have a solid grasp on your renter’s character and rental history before they move in their sofa.
-It is better to go an extra month to find the best tenant than placing someone who does not meet your qualifications and opens you up to a variety of risk.
+It is better to go an extra month to find the best tenant than place someone who does not meet your qualifications and opens you up to a variety of risks.

 Heartache that Problem Tenants Can Cause: